Differential Test Functioning via Robust Scaling

 \subsection{Proof of Theorem 1}

 The set-up for the proof is adapted from Huber's (\citeyear{Huber1984}) discussion of the finite sample breakdown of M-estimators of location.
-To simplify notation, $x_i$, $i = 1 \dots m$, will denote a finite collection of ``data points,'' which correspond to the item-level treatment effects.
-The ``estimator'' in question is defined as the global minimum of
+This approach makes use of $\rho = \int \psi(u) du$, where $\psi$ was used to define the weights $w_{Ri}$ in Equation \e{w}.
+Defining